-Persian is spoken in the Islamic Republic of Iran (Farsi), Afghanistan (Dari) and Tajikistan (Tajiki).
+Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

-Today more than 120 million people speak Persian as their first or second language.
-By the number of its speakers and influence it is the primary language in the Middle East along with Arabic.
-Major news broadcasters, like BBC, DW or Euronews, have their Persian-language services.
+Today, more than 120 million people speak Persian as their first or second language.
+By the number of its speakers and its influence, it is the most widespread language in the Middle East along with Arabic.
+Major news broadcasters, like BBC, DW or Euronews, have Persian-language services.

-But being someone who has studied Persian for years, I can assure you that the importance of Persian goes way beyond its political significance.
+However, having studied Persian for years, I can assure you that the importance of this language goes way beyond its political significance.

-Persian is a language of extremely rich history, literature and cultural tradition.
-Persian literature, besides its huge impact on modern literature, has its own prominent place.
-Poets like Khayyam, Saadi and Hafiz are only a few members of this big family.
+Persian is a language with an extremely rich history, literature and cultural tradition.
+Besides its huge impact on modern literature, Persian has its own prominent place in poetry.
+Khayyam, Sa’di and Hafiz are only a few of the major figures of this big family.

 The first attestations of Persian go back to around 500 BC.
 Since then it has played an important role in the history of the lands between the Mediterranean Sea and India.

 Below, you can read about its history, literature and significance.